sandeep-ipk/Tensorflow-implementations/README.md

 # Tensorflow-implementations

-TF implementations various Deep Learning algorithms.
+TF implementations of some Deep Learning algorithms.

 All of the pre-tained networks used in my project are not mine and some of the code snippets (sone functions like plotting images etc.) are taken from online resources like "stackoverflow" and "github".
 Forgive me, I cannot provide links to all these code snippets because I don't remember those web-pages.